Vetjurv4/tumik-template/README.md

 ## Mission

-Tumik prints was a service orientated company that provides advance digital printing services to enhance efficiency.
-I built this to advertise and give information about the company which has now closed down leading to this website to be taken down and this is just a demo for profile sake.
+Tumik Prints was a service-oriented company that provided advanced digital printing services to enhance efficiency.
+I created this website to advertise and provide information about the company, which has since closed down.
+This demo remains as part of my portfolio.
 ![screenshot-1](https://user-images.githubusercontent.com/30547148/173832336-d9e3f136-305d-4dee-8bed-a5730dd3581d.png)